blake27182/CafeWifiCapture/README.md

 My current roadmap looks like this:

-I have a Python script that authenticates with the google cloud vision api, and can make GET and POST requests with it.
+I made a Python script that authenticates with the google cloud vision api, and can make GET and POST requests with it.
 I have fed it an example image provided by google to test it out, and it works great on that.

 	Next Steps: